claytron/vim-for-mortals-talk/slides.md

 -------------------------------------------------------------------------------

 > How do you generate a random string?
-> Put a first year CS student in front of Vim and tell him to save and exit.
+> Put a first year CS student in front of Vim and tell them to save and exit.

 -------------------------------------------------------------------------------